Olympic skier Lindsey Vonn proposes to NHL star P.K. Subban: 'he said Yes!'

 LINDSEY VONN, NHL STAR P.K.
 SUBBAN EYEING 'SUMMER NEXT YEAR' FOR WEDDING DATE

 The 35-year-old has gone and done it again – announcing on Twitter on Christmas Day she’s asked her boyfriend, defenseman P.K.
-Subban of the NHL's New Jersey Devils to marry her.
+Subban of the NHL's New Jersey Devils, to marry her.

 Vonn announced she popped the question to Subban in a tweet saying: “Merry Christmas and happy holidays everyone!!
 On our 2 year anniversary, in a “non traditional” move, I asked PK to marry me and he said, Yes (bashful emoji) !
 Women aren’t the only ones who should get engagement rings!”